 It's frightening when you're faced with an emergency and your pet needs immediate veterinary care.
 That's why we offer extended hours - we're open when most veterinary offices are closed - providing life-saving services 7 days a week.
-If your pet is in need of emergency veterinary care please call us immediately.
+If your pet is in need of urgent veterinary care please call us immediately.
 If it is after 8pm on weekdays or 6pm on weekends please call an open emergency pet care provider.

 Use a Pet Carrier or Leash

 Please keep your pet—and everyone else—as safe as possible.
 Please use a carrier if you're bringing in a cat or other small animal or a leash if you're bringing in a dog.
 If you do not have a leash or carrier, we will provide one for you prior to your entrance into the hospital.

 You'll be safer, and it will minimize the stress on your injured or sick pet.
 Most of all, breathe!
 We understand that it's a stressful time.
 We'll do all we can to make you and your pet comfortable.

 Our hospital has a dedicated parking spot near the front entrance door that is reserved for emergencies only.
 If you are bringing your pet in for an urgent matter please park in the spot marked with the Emergency Parking sign.
 Our staff will assist you in getting your pet into the hospital quickly and safely.